Fehings/git_novice/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/trepanation.txt b/trepanation.txt
 index df0654a..315bf3a 100644
---- a/mars.txt
+--- a/trepanation.txt
-+++ b/mars.txt
++++ b/trepanation.txt
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color
+Cheap and easy, just need a corkscrew.
-+The two moons may be a problem for Wolfman
++Kind of awful though, and rather old fashioned.
 ~~~
 {: .output}